Edge of Sanity (film)

 Edge of Sanity is a 1989 slasher film directed by Gérard Kikoïne and starring Anthony Perkins.
-It mixes elements of Robert Louis Stevenson's 1886 novella Strange Case of Dr Jekyll and Mr Hyde with those of tales of Jack the Ripper.
+It mixes elements of Robert Louis Stevenson's 1886 novella Strange Case of Dr Jekyll and Mr Hyde with those of the Jack the Ripper case.

 Plot

 In the opening scene, Henry Jekyll, a young boy, witnesses his father having sex with a prostitute in a barn.
 His father catches him and violently whips Henry for spying, scarring him for life and leading to repressed sadomasochistic longings.
 Many years later, in late 1880s England, the adult Dr. Henry Jekyll is experimenting with the human psyche when he accidentally ingests a mix of ether and cocaine and goes insane.
 He transforms into the monstrous-looking Jack "the Ripper" Hyde and murders a prostitute who resembles one that he previously met as a child.
 He begins a killing spree using the mixture that was originally meant to be an anesthetic in order to influence prostitutes and johns to torture and kill each other.
-The murders gain the attention of a detective from Scotland Yard as well as Jekyll's wife Elisabeth, who begins to suspect where her husband is going at nights.
+The murders gain the attention of a detective from Scotland Yard as well as Jekyll's wife Elisabeth, who begins to suspect where her husband is going at night.

 One night, after he transforms, Jekyll is followed by Elisabeth to a brothel and then from there to a sadomasochistic threesome at a local abandoned warehouse where both of Hyde's partners go crazy and attempt to kill each other and her.
 Elisabeth manages to get away, but Hyde follows her back to her house.
 He breaks in and murders her before transforming back into Dr. Jekyll, thus getting away with everything and enabling him to continue his killing spree.